-Tangible assets are carried at cost less accumulated depreciation (thus equalling net book value) less provision for any impairment losses.
+Tangible assets are carried at cost less accumulated depreciation (thus equalling net book value) less any provision for possible impairment losses.

 An impairment loss is the amount by which the net book value of an asset exceeds the present value of the probable future economic benefits associated with that asset.